-April||The regiment was attached to Hood’s Brigade of Smith’s Division.
+|April||The regiment was attached to Hood’s Brigade of Smith’s Division.
 It mustered 477 men.|

->

-> Lt.
-Colonel Black was killed.
-Major Clopton was promoted to lieutenant colonel.
+Lieutenant Colonel Harvey H. Black was killed.
+Major Albert Clopton was promoted to lieutenant colonel.

->

-> |May||Lieutenant Colonel Albert Clopton resigned.
+|May||Lieutenant Colonel Albert Clopton resigned.
 A medical doctor with a degree from Tulane University, he was commissioned a surgeon in 1863 and joined the medical department.|